 What is the significance of this?
 And what does it mean for your kids?

 Today we explore Arizona’s spousal maintenance guidelines inside out.
 Thus, this guide is for any parent who is going through a rough time dealing with the system.
+If after reading this you have further questions and would like a consultation, you can get a free case consultation from a lawyer here.

 - Are verbal child support agreements legally binding?